Dress shirt

-In British English, "dress shirt" ("formal shirt" or "tuxedo shirt" in American English) means specifically the more formal evening garment worn with black- or white-tie.
-Some of these formal shirts have stiff fronts and detachable collars attached with collar studs.
+In British English, "dress shirt" — "formal shirt" or "tuxedo shirt" in American English — means specifically the more formal evening garment, often with an embroidered decorative chest to be paired with a cummerbund, worn with black-tie dinner jacket or white-tie tailcoat.
+Some of these formal shirts have stiff fronts and detachable collars, either standing wing collar or fold-down collar, attached with collar studs.

 History

 Traditionally dress shirts were worn by men and boys, whereas women and girls often wore blouses, sometimes known as chemises.
 However, in the mid-1800s, they also became an item of women's clothing and are worn by both sexes today.